oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 capabilities are kept simple and the specification allows for partial implementations.
 Device identities are typically created at manufacturing, eliminating the need for special configuration at deployment.
 MQTT-SN can work in isolation from other networks or in conjunction with MQTT.

-MQTT-SN Client and Gateway/Server implementations SHOULD offer Authentication and Authorization options.
-Furthermore, the confidentiality and authenticity of the MQTT-SN messages can be provided by the underlying transport or can be obtained by encapsulating the MQTT-SN messages into the
+MQTT-SN Client and Gateway implementations SHOULD offer Authentication and Authorization options.
+Furthermore, the confidentiality and authenticity of the MQTT-SN messages can be provided by the underlying transport or can be obtained by encapsulating the MQTT-SN messages into the Protection
-PROTECTION packet.
+Encapsulation packet.

 Applications concerned with critical infrastructure, personally identifiable information, or other personal or sensitive information are strongly advised to use these security capabilities.